The Minimum Fundable Company ® Concept

 The MFC Test

-The MFC Test was originally created by Bryan Brewer in 2013 in spreadsheet format, dubbed the Fundability Scorecard.
-It has since been tested and refined with hundreds of entrepreneurs and investors through Funding Quest's consulting engagements and educational programs.
+The MFC Test was originally created by Bryan Brewer in spreadsheet format, dubbed the Fundability Scorecard.
+It has been tested and refined with hundreds of entrepreneurs and investors through Funding Quest's consulting engagements and educational programs.
 The MFC Test is designed to give a startup business an idea of how fundable the company is, and to show the areas where improvement is needed.

 Bryan Brewer is the founder of Funding Quest, LLC, a Seattle-based company that provides educational programs and services to the startup community.
 Since 2000, Bryan has worked with more than a thousand entrepreneurs to coach and guide them through the process of starting up a business and securing funding from investors.
 He has also worked with local angel groups, including Keiretsu Forum, ZINO Society, and others, providing coaching, mentoring, teaching, and program management services.